chamomiles/Sesame/README.md

 Let's say there's a poll with results like this:

+*Initially a Swift app with a very basic interface, as I was learning Swift at the time.
+Later turned into a Python CLI program, more fitting.*

 > **What's your favorite color?**
 > - Blue – **26.3%**
 > - Purple – **20.5%**